 Comment.
 Section 1390.3 states the rule with respect to the availability of property subject to a general power of appointment to satisfy the debts of the donee.
 It is intended to make appointive property available to satisfy creditors' claims when the donee has the equivalent of full ownership of the property.
+See Comment to Section 1381.2.

 Subdivision (a) provides that the creditors of a donee possessing a power of appointment that is both general and presently exercisable can reach the appointive property for the satisfaction of their claims.
-However, these creditors must first exhaust the remainder of the donee's assets before resorting to the appointive property.
-Subject to this limitation, if the property has been appointed by an inter vivos instrument, the property is liable to the same extent that the donee's owned property would be liable.
+However, these creditors must first exhaust the remainder of the donee's assets before resorting to the appointive property Subject to this limitation, if the property has been appointed by an inter vivos instrument, the property is liable to the same extent that the donee's owned property would be liable.
 Thus, it would be liable if, had it been the donee's owned property, the transfer could have been subjected to the rules relating to fraudulent conveyances.
-See Restatement of Property § 330 (1940).
+See RESTATEMENT OF PROPERTY § 330 (1940).

-Subdivision (b) provides that the same rule applies to property which is covered by a general testamentary power (or the equivalent) which has, in effect, become presently exercisable because of the death of the donee.
-In such case, the appointive assets have come under the power of disposition by the debtor donee and hence are treated the same as other assets of the decedent.
-Paragraph (2) of subdivision (b) is not strictly necessary since the power of appointment there described becomes "presently exercisable" upon the death of the donee.
-Nevertheless, to make this clear, the paragraph has been included in subdivision (b).
+Subdivision (b) provides that the same rule applies to property which is covered by a general testamentary power (or the equivalent) which has, in effect, become presently exercisable because of the death of the donce.
+In such case, the appointive assets have come under the power of disposition by the debtor-donce and hence are treated the same as other assets of the decedent.

 Subdivision (c) provides that the rights of creditors are not dependent upon the exercise of the power.
-Unlike the common law rule, the mere existence of the power is the operative fact essential to the right of creditors.
+Unlike the common law rule, which requires the exercise of the power, the mere existence of the power is the operative fact essential to the right of creditors.
 In addition, it does not matter what the interest of the donee is in the property; the property available to creditors can be either a present or a future interest.